 Over the course of its long history, Lithuania has repeatedly been at a turbulent crossroads.
+However, this never stopped the creativity of Lithuanian artists.
 Every war, period of turmoil or occupation has left blank walls, with numerous works of art looted, nationalised, stolen or transported to other countries.
 If not for those events, the artistic treasures accumulated in our country would be no poorer than those one can see in the world’s largest museums today.
 However, the past cannot be altered – and today, we are proud of the fact that the surnames of Lithuanian artists ring out loud and clear in global contemporary art spaces.

 A master of sublime vision and winner of the Lithuanian National Prize for Culture and Arts.
 He is one of the most famous Lithuanian creative artists and lives in New York.

 This artist exhibits his minimalist spatial installations in the most famous art spaces all over the world. Žilvinas’s characteristic style can be recognised in kinetic objects fashioned from magnetic strips.
 For at least a decade, art enthusiasts fascinated by his work have shared their feelings through his translucent tunnels in various galleries throughout the world, where light and videotape are transformed into magnificent spatial sculptures.